aery32/aery32/README.md

 ## Release notes
 ### Changelog for the next release

-- Link with libm by default (a good practice)
+- Link with libm (math lib) by default.
+This is considered as a good practice in AVRFreak forum.
 - Add project file for Sublime Text 2
   - On ST2, select `Project/Open Project...` to open `aery32.sublime-project`.
 Then select `Tools/Build System` and check Aery32.
 Now you can build the project by pressing Ctrl+B. Ctrl+Shift+B programs the board.
-- Remove ADC isready() functions.
+- Remove ADC `isready()` functions.
 Closes gh-6.
-- Reorganize rtc_init() parameters.
+- Reorganize `rtc_init()` parameters.
 Closes gh-7.

+### v0.2.1

+- Hotfix.
+Flash wait state set to 1 by default, because by default Aery32 Framework sets CPU clockspeed to 66 MHz.

 ### v0.2